In today’s WordPress guide article, we’ll learn how to setup Instagram shopping using the WooCommerce WordPress plugin to its full potential.

 - Have a Facebook page + need an Instagram Business page.

 - You can only sell physical goods on Instagram.
 Finally, make a Facebook catalog and link it to Instagram.

 There are also plenty of other rules in the commerce policies and merchant agreement.
-For instance, I found out in a test run that Instagram doesn’t allow shoppable posts if your Instagram page doesn’t have much activity.
+For instance, in a test run, I found out that Instagram doesn’t allow shoppable posts if your Instagram page doesn’t have much activity.
 Having said that, most businesses should have no problem configuring shoppable posts if you have a running store, Facebook page, and Instagram Business account.